-In May 2019, the FDA granted Orphan Drug Designation to AL101 for the treatment of ACC.
-In addition, in February 2020, the FDA granted fast track designation to AL101 for the treatment of R/M ACC.
+The FDA has granted Orphan Drug Designation to AL101 for the treatment of ACC.
+In addition, the FDA has granted fast track designation to AL101 for the treatment of R/M ACC.
 Given the significant unmet medical need and lack of FDA-approved therapies for patients with R/M ACC, we may seek a potential expedited regulatory review pathway pending additional results from the ongoing Phase 2 ACCURACY trial.